Evgeny17387/ComputerVision/README.md

 # ComputerVision
 ## Description
-This repo contains homeworks done as part of the ImageProcessing course in Haifa University, Israel</br>
+This repo contains homeworks done as part of the ComputerVision course in Haifa University, Israel</br>
-In order to receive the results for each HW, simply run script.m file

 ## HW 1
 ### Hough-Transform